 Hot Springs South Dakota: Complete Guide

-Hot Spring is a pioneer town at the southern end of the Black Hills.
+Hot Springs, South Dakota is a pioneer town at the southern end of the Black Hills.
 Different from its gold rush counterparts, the city of Hot Springs was developed as a health resort.
-Early settlers used mineral-rich waters from canyon springs to ease their pains and treat illnesses.
-It didn’t take long for the word to spread, and folks came from all over the nation to partake of the warm, healing waters.

 The native peoples of the region have long frequented this area.

 They consider the area sacred, calling it Minnekahta, which means “warm waters”.
 For hundreds of years tribes congregated in Hot Springs South Dakota for the salubrious qualities of the ground springs.
-White settlers initially called the town Minnekahta, but later changed it to Hot Springs.

-The modern town is small and charming with a single stop light.
-Original buildings made of Lakota Sandstone remain as primary structures.
-Architecture helps maintain a turn-of-the-century atmosphere.
 There are no mega-stores or grocery chains.
 The theatre views one movie at a time, three days a week.
-The nearest town which offers typical modern conveniences is Rapid City, 50 miles away.
+The nearest town which offers typical modern conveniences is Rapid City, over 50 miles away.

-Must Do: Things to Do in Hot Springs South Dakota
+Must Do: Things to Do in Hot Springs, South Dakota

 1. Wind Cave National Park